 Whatever you choose to include, mention in the welcome pack that the items come from the immediate area around the vacation rental.
 Ideally, you should select treats produced in facilities guests can later tour.

-Everything you include in your welcome pack should line up with the branding of your property.
+- The branding of the property: Everything you include in your welcome pack should line up with the branding of your property.
 If you’re going for something more rustic, maybe leave something like granola and trail mix.
 You can even get fancy and leave custom colored hard candies to match your decor.

-Whatever snacks you leave in your vacation rental, keep them seasonal.
+- The season guests are arriving in: Whatever snacks you leave in your vacation rental, keep them seasonal.
 Guests shouldn’t feel like you’re just trying to get rid of last season’s treats.
 But If it’s around the holidays, peppermint sticks and hot chocolate are a great option.
 In the summer, stick to light and fruity snacks, even fresh fruit from a local orchard.
 In the fall, think “Pumpkin Spice Latte” and design your snacks around that theme.

-This is a double-edged sword.
+- The gifts need to be proportional to the nightly rate: This is a double-edged sword.
 On the one hand, you don’t want to come across as cheap if you’re leaving dollar store snacks for a higher-end luxury rental.
 On the other, if your nightly rate is considerably lower, you don’t want to blow much of your earnings on snacks and gifts.
 Keep your nightly rate in mind when choosing appropriate gifts.
 For those operating mid to high-priced properties, you’ll have to spend a bit more and buy brand-named instead of generic.
 It should also be standard for a guest to find a bottle of local wine in a vacation rental priced $200 a night and up.

 While building a welcome pack has a lot of variables, some tips can help you best utilize it to attract more guests.

-The welcome pack doesn’t have to be a surprise.
+- Make mention of your welcome pack in your listing: The welcome pack doesn’t have to be a surprise.
 Mention it in your listing to give your guests another reason to book with you.
 If they’re deciding between similar properties that are all around the same cost, they’ll go with the rental that offers that little something extra.

-Mentioning the welcome pack is one thing.
+- Take pictures of the local food or products you leave for guests: Mentioning the welcome pack is one thing.
 Providing them with crisp and clear images of what you’re leaving them is even more enticing.
 Seeing it helps them better visualize how your welcome pack could enhance their stay.
 Especially if it’s a matter of showcasing some of the local treats they’ll get to enjoy.

-It’s difficult to keep track of, but it’s best not to add snacks known to trigger allergies.
+- Don’t offer items susceptible to trigger common allergies: It’s difficult to keep track of, but it’s best not to add snacks known to trigger allergies.
 Peanuts are high on that list.
 If it’s a local delicacy and you feel it’s something that should be included, put a warning in your digital guestbook or as part of the welcome pack.